-Undertaker Says Goodbye To Wrestling After Reigns Defeat Him In WrestleMania 33
+Undertaker Says Goodbye To Wrestling After Reigns Defeat At ‘WrestleMania 33’

 — WrestlinGifs (@WrestlinGifs) April 3, 2017

 With the public demonstrating non-stop throughout the fight against Reigns, the fight between both fighters was marked with an exchange of attacks with the intention of making clear that both fighters were on the same level.
-With every cheer for the Undertaker, every attack Reigns delivered Undertaker was ‘boo-ed’.
+With every cheer for the Undertaker, every attack Reigns delivered Undertaker was booed.
 Both contestants did their best.

 BOTH @WWERomanReigns and The #Undertaker are down as #TheBigDog sends #TheDeadman CRASHING through the announce table! #WrestleMania pic.twitter.com/l9ZGTXgi99